grimmelm/ctech404/ctech401/module_4/e6_quiz_nested_ifs/exercise_specs.md

 MC: <br>
 1. I have a truck too/Blue is the best
 2. I have a truck too/I dont like blue
-3. I have a truck too/I dont like red
+3. I have a truck too/I dont like red #Correct
 4. No output